-Your gums actually attach to the teeth at a lower point than the gum edges that we see.
+Your gums actually attach to the teeth at a lower point than the gum edges we see.
 This forms a small space called a sulcus.
 Food and plaque can get trapped in this space and cause a gum infection or gingivitis.

 Plaque is a thin film of bacteria.
 It constantly forms on the surface of your teeth.
 As plaque advances, it hardens and becomes tartar.
 You can develop a gum infection when plaque extends below the gum line.